How to Manage Stress to Protect your Immune System

 Should you be worried about being stressed?

 Stress is the body's normal reaction to harmful situations.
 When you perceive danger or threat a chemical reaction occurs in the body as stress hormones are released to allow you to take quick action to protect yourself from harm.
 This reaction is known as 'fight or flight' or the stress response.
 Our bodies are designed to handle short term stress but when we experience too much of it for prolonged periods of time without relief it can be very damaging to our overall health and well-being.
+If you are not sure what the signs of stress are then download the free stress symptom checker guide here

 Stress can also cause you to lose the ability to think rationally.